Applications for travel to present, develop, or otherwise support undergraduate research

 Faculty Pre-Payment Form (Faculty Only)

 Faculty are eligible to receive money in advance of the trip.
 Unspent funds would simply be returned.
 To receive funds in advance of your travel, please complete the FACULTY PRE-PAY TRAVEL FORM and include the approved budget items.
 Return the form to the Office of Undergraduate Research and Creative Works (Phillips 115).
 Within approximately three weeks you should be able to receive a check for the covered amount, including the students’ funds.
 If you do not wish to receive funds in advance of the trip you may skip this step.
 Either way, upon return, you will need to submit a Travel Expense Report, with receipts.

 Travel Expense Report

-When you have completed the grant-related travel, you must complete the HIGH POINT UNIVERSITY TRAVEL EXPENSE REPORT and return it with original itemized receipts (organized per person) and other supporting documents within one week of your return to Dr. Joanne Altman in the Office of Undergraduate Research and Creative Works.
-Each receipts must match up against the Travel Expense Report.
-If they do not because you have totaled receipts please use our WORKSHEET.
-You will also need to show expenses per individual so we can verify award limits.
-Again, see the worksheet.
-You must also include the following supporting documents with your expense report:
+When you have completed the grant-related travel, you must complete the HIGH POINT UNIVERSITY TRAVEL EXPENSE REPORT and return it with original itemized receipts (organized per person) and other supporting documents within two weeks of your return to Dr. Joanne Altman in the Office of Undergraduate Research and Creative Works.
+See GUIDELINES for the documentation necessary to receive your reimbursement.
+If your grant covers more than one individual you will also need to complete the PER-INDIVIDUAL WORKSHEET.
+The URCW Office needs a report of expenses per individual so we can verify award limits.
+Use the RECEIPTS FORM to help organize the submission of your food receipts.